Policy Number: VI-4.00(A)

 - The membership of the Facilities Naming Committee includes:

-- The President shall take the recommendation of the Facilities Naming Committee into consideration before making a decision on whether to support the Facility Naming and recommend it to the Board of Regents for approval. d.
-In the event that a unique fundraising opportunity for a Facilities Naming requires an expedited decision, the President shall consult with the Vice Presidents for University Relations and Administration (as Chair of the Facilities Naming Committee) prior to making a recommendation to the Board of Regents.
+- In the event that a unique fundraising opportunity for a Facilities Naming requires an expedited decision, the President shall consult with the Vice President for University Relations, the Senior Vice President and Provost, and the Vice President and Chief Administrative Officer (as Chair of the Facilities Naming Committee) prior to making a recommendation to the Board of Regents.

 - In such instances, the President’s action shall be explained to the Facilities Naming Committee at its next meeting.